 - 5. Press <MENU>.
 The Change Access Level menu is shown. - 6.
 Press <ENTER>. - 7.
 Press <2> to log out. - 8.
 If Access Level 4 was entered, a fault will continue to exist in the system.
-Access Level 4 is normally used by Simplex personnel and additional steps must be performed.
-Call Simplex to restore the system. - 9.
+Access Level 4 is normally used by Simplex-trained personnel and additional steps must be performed.
+Call a Simplex-trained technician to restore the system. - 9.
 Inform required personnel when system testing is completed.